michaelkochub/michaelkochub.github.io/_posts/2017-08-19-default-val-lambdas.md

 ## Rewrite

 First, we start by de-lambdafying the code.
 Upon first inspection, you may be tempted to say that we are dealing with nested lambdas.
-We can analyze that claim by checking this by converting the inner lambda into a non-anonymous function I will christen `fib_weird`.
+We can analyze that claim by checking this and converting the inner lambda into a non-anonymous function I will christen `fib_weird`.

 ```python
 def fib_weird(val, func):